GilianPonte/likelihood_based_privacy_attack/README.md

 # Likelihood-based privacy attack.
-In this repository, we open-source our privacy attack from our paper Ponte, Wieringa, Boot and Verhoef (2023).
+In this repository, we open-source our privacy attack from our paper.
 This privacy attack allows you to measure the associated privacy risk of your (protected) data set.

 ## Likelihood-based privacy attack code
 We provide a function that replicates our privacy attack in likelihood_privacy_attack.py.
 This function requires the following parameters: